“This is harder than Spider-Verse.”

 “It’s really subtle,” Rianda says.
 “You don't notice it ever, but hopefully when you just look at the movie as a whole, you're like, this is wild, what's different about this?”

 Another big different between the two films?
 The character design.
 Spider-Man into the Spider-Verse is full of sleek superheroes.
 The Mitchells are about as far away from that as you can get.
-Despite being animated, they look like a real family full of real, weird-look people.
+Despite being animated, they look like a real family full of real, weird-looking people.
 That posed a unique challenge to the team at Sony.

 “It's hard for a computer to do wrinkly and lumpy,” Rianda says.